ScriptPup/ItyBityProjects/README.md

 - To Launch: `npm run`

 All of the .html pages within the /OBS-local-server/content folder will be served, and the localhost serving URL will be displayed in console.
 Just copy-paste that into your OBS browser source and add ?channel=`<YOURCHANNELNAME>`.
 Feel free to add your own custom CSS in OBS, or you can apply CSS by changing the `styles/chat_relay.css` stylesheet.

+### Usage Paramaters

+Paramaters are added to the end of the URL following the `?` symbol.
+As mentioned above, the channel should generally be the first, after that each option may be appended with an ampersand `&`.

+__?channel__

+The channel paramater is used to identify the twitch channel when you want to monitor.

+__&fade__

+The fade paramater is used to define (in seconds) how long each chat should remain before fading off-screen.

+__&bot_activity__

+~~The bot_activity paramater is used to choose whether to filter out bots of now~~

+After doing some research it doesn't appear twitch really has a bot marking system. kapchat probably uses an internally maintained list of bots for this functionality, which isn't something I'm interested in.
+I'm happy to add this functionality later if a method if made known.

+__&debug__

+The debug paramater is used to choose whether or not to log the data recieved from twitch to the browser console or not.

+> Default: false
+>
+> Supported values: true/false